 Personal Branding: when your company brand is you

-When you engage with a company brand, you are essentially “buying” one or more of your own values embedded in the company’s products or services.
-For example, you may purchase FedEx’s shipping service, but what you are really “buying,” among other things, is the emotional benefit of trust that your package gets there on time and in one piece.
-After all, you are a trustworthy person.
-FedEx is a massive, dynamic, efficient operation, and its well-oiled machine directly appeals to your personal brand.
+When you engage with a brand, you are essentially “buying” one or more of your own values embedded in the offering.
+For example, you may purchase FedEx’s shipping service, but what you are really “buying,” among other things, is the emotional benefit of assurance that your package gets there on time and in one piece.
+After all, you are a “reliable” person.
+FedEx is an efficient operation with an enduring track record.
+Its “reliability” directly appeals to you.
+In fact, its brand works like a mirror; you see yourself in it, and feel validated.
+In this context, let’s talk about Jeni’s tea (jenidoddtea.com).

-So if you are planning to launch a start up, or chose a gig-based business as a consultant, or even create a side hustle to your main job, work with a branding expert who’s skilled not only in product, service and company branding, but also adept in personal branding, because the one-of-a-kind promise that most engages customers may just be you.
+So if you are planning to launch a start up, or chose a gig-based business as a consultant, or even create a side hustle to your main job, it would serve you well to work with a branding expert.
+One who’s skilled not only in product, service and company branding, but also adept in personal branding, because the one-of-a-kind promise that most engages customers may just be you.
 I’m Vince Parry, and Parry Branding Group taught me this invaluable lesson.
-[Jeni Dodd Tea logo is not a Parry Branding Group design.]

 Leave A Comment...